 1. Pre-Award Stage

-To begin, funders must establish and develop a funding program and announce funding opportunities.
+The first grant stage begins when funders establish and develop a funding program and announce funding opportunities.
 From there, they’ll advertise their grant awards to invite proposals from communities that align with their mission.
 For grantmakers, the pre-award stage involves creating clear guidelines for applications and collecting and reviewing applications.

 On the other side, grantseekers take the following steps: